Autoregressive Transformer Neural Network for Simulating Open Quantum Systems via a Probabilistic Formulation

 \textit{Optimization and Results.} Eq.~\ref{equ:lind-povm} gives a prescription for applying time evolution to the density matrix by time-evolving the POVM probability distribution.
 To solve for the time-evolved distribution, we discretize time and use a second-order forward-backward trapezoid method \cite{iserles_2008}.
 We designed the following objective function

-where $N_s$ is the number of samples, $\delta_{\bm{a}}^{\bm{b}}$ is the Kronecker delta function, the sum is over $\bm{a}$ sampled stochastically from $p_{\theta(t+2\tau)}$, and the gradient of the objective function $\mathcal{C}$ with respect to the parameters in $p_{\theta(t+2\tau)}(\bm{b})$ is computed using PyTorch's \cite{paszke2019pytorch} automatic differentiation.
+where $N_s$ is the number of samples, $\delta_{\bm{a}}^{\bm{b}}$ is the Kronecker delta function, the sum over $\bm{a}$ is sampled stochastically from $p_{\theta(t+2\tau)}$, the sum over $\bm{b}$ can be evaluated effiencently as explained in Supplementary Material \cite{sup} Sec.~IX and the gradient of the objective function $\mathcal{C}$ with respect to the parameters in $p_{\theta(t+2\tau)}(\bm{b})$ is computed using PyTorch's \cite{paszke2019pytorch} automatic differentiation.
 To optimize the objective function we use Adam \cite{kingma2014adam}.
 In the limit where $\mathcal{C}$ is zero, we get exact time evolution up to the discretization error induced by the trapezoid rule.
 More typically, it will be impossible for the Transformer to exactly represent the time-evolved state; instead by minimizing $\mathcal{C}$ the optimization continuously projects onto a nearby state in the manifold of distributions represented by our Transformer.
-This can be viewed as a higher order generalization of IT-SWO \cite{kochkov2018variational} and similar to the wavefunction form utilized in Ref.~\onlinecite{gutirrez2019real}.
+This can be viewed as a higher order generalization of IT-SWO \cite{kochkov2018variational} and the method in Ref.~\onlinecite{gutirrez2019real} but here applied instead to a probability distribution.
 The dominant source of error in performing our dynamics comes from the limited set of states that the Transformer can represent.
 Additionally, it is possible that even within this manifold of states, one may not reach the optimal value if there are optimization issues such as local minima.
 Over multiple time steps, errors will naturally accumulate due to the unitary dynamics of the system and be suppressed by the dissipative operators which should drive all dynamics to a fixed point.

 We test this dynamic evolution on the 1-D and a 2-D Heisenberg model (see Fig.~\ref{fig:10_low}) using the tetrahedral POVM basis (see Supplementary Material \cite{sup} Sec.~II) where we find that the dynamics matches closely to the exact result.
 We capture both the qualitative behavior (i.e. the peaks and oscillation of the observables) as well as their quantitative values.
 The values are especially accurate in both the limit of small and large time.
 In our results, we have simulated one-dimensional chains up to $N=40$ and two-dimensional chains for $3 \times 3$ lattices.